nanjizal/PolyPainter/README.md

 #### Notes:
 - Thanks to Sidar for initial version - from which this is modified and extended.
 And for the lovely Rose img hope it's ok to use?
-- Subject to change when explored real use cases.
+- Subject to change after more exploration of real use cases.

 ## Usage: